Local Cycling and Walking Infrastructure Plan

 The improvements will be designed to be accessible and inclusive, catering for young and old people alike, as well as helping those with mobility impairments and other disabilities.

 Our completed LCWIP will include a network plan showing the strategic cycle routes, key walking routes and core zones where our investment will be targeted.
 It will also include a prioritised programme of infrastructure improvements for future investment and a technical report containing the analysis that informs the plan.

-We are currently working with a range of stakeholders to complete the plan.
-We aim to publish the final plan in autumn 2021, following consideration and formal adoption by the Council’s Cabinet.
+As well as understanding public views, we are also working with a range of key stakeholders to complete the plan.
+We aim to publish the final version of the BCP Council LCWIP later this year, following proper consideration and formal adoption by the Council’s Cabinet.

 For more general information on BCP Council's Transport Policy, please click here.